 It is currently in the expansion phase, investing a large portion of its resources in activities of research, development and innovation to guarantee the continuous growth and to strengthen its presence in the prospect markets.
 In fact, they are multiple markets, in process of development, and TNS' commercial capacity, grounded on its technical capacity, is essential to guide the use of those opportunities.
 The adopted innovation strategy is directed by the challenges imposed by segments of the industry deemed to be potential for expansion of its business.
-The focus is to develop nanotechnology to add functionality to its clients' products, generating solutions based on the environmental, social and economic pillars ^{6,7}.
-The solutions portfolio of its platform serves different segments:
+The focus is to develop nanotechnology to add functionality to its clients' products, generating solutions based on the environmental, social and The adopted

-The adopted innovation strategy is directed by the challenges imposed by segments of the industry deemed to be potential for expansion of its business."
+Innovation

+strategy is

+directed by

+the challenges

+imposed by

+segments of the

+industry deemed

+to be potential for

+expansion of its

+business."